awsdocs/amazon-aurora-user-guide/doc_source/USER_DeleteInstance.md

 ## Deletion protection<a name="USER_DeleteInstance.DeletionProtection"></a>

-You can enable deletion protection so that users can't delete a DB cluster\.
+You can only delete clusters that don't have deletion protection enabled\.
+You can delete DB instances within the cluster, but not the cluster itself\.
+That way, the cluster volume containing all your data is safe\.
+Aurora enforces deletion protection for a DB cluster whether you try to delete the cluster using the console, the AWS CLI, or the RDS API\.

  Deletion protection is enabled by default when you create a production DB cluster using the AWS Management Console\.
 However, deletion protection is disabled by default if you create a cluster using the AWS CLI or API\.
 Enabling or disabling deletion protection doesn't cause an outage\.
+To be able to delete the cluster, modify the cluster and disable deletion protection\.
 For more information about turning deletion protection on and off, see [Modifying the DB cluster by using the console, CLI, and API](Aurora.Modifying.md#Aurora.Modifying.Cluster)\.

-Aurora enforces deletion protection for a DB cluster whether you perform the operation from the console, the CLI, or the API\.
-If you try to delete a DB cluster that has deletion protection enabled, you can't do so\.
-To be certain that you can delete the cluster, modify the cluster and disable deletion protection\.
+**Tip**
+ Even if all the DB instances are deleted, you can access the data by creating a new DB instance in the cluster\.
+For information about Aurora clusters that have zero DB instances, see  [Deleting an empty Aurora cluster](#USER_DeleteInstance.Empty)\.

 ## Aurora clusters with a single DB instance<a name="USER_DeleteInstance.LastInstance"></a>

 If you try to delete the last DB instance in your Aurora cluster, the behavior depends on the method you use\.
 You can delete the last DB instance using the AWS Management Console\.
 Doing so also deletes the DB cluster\.
 You can also delete the last DB instance through the AWS CLI or API, even if the DB cluster has deletion protection enabled\.
 In this case, the DB cluster itself still exists and your data is preserved\.
 You can access the data again by attaching a new DB instance to the cluster\.

-## Aurora MySQL clusters that are read replicas<a name="USER_DeleteInstance.AuroraReplica"></a>

-For Aurora MySQL, you can't delete a DB instance in a DB cluster if both of the following conditions are true:
-+ The DB cluster is a read replica of another Aurora DB cluster\.
-+ The DB instance is the only instance in the DB cluster\.

-To delete a DB instance in this case, first promote the DB cluster so that it's no longer a read replica\.
-After the promotion completes, you can delete the final DB instance in the DB cluster\.
-For more information, see [Replicating Amazon Aurora MySQL DB clusters across AWS Regions](AuroraMySQL.Replication.CrossRegion.md)\.

 ## Deleting an empty Aurora cluster<a name="USER_DeleteInstance.Empty"></a>